Kount/kount.github.io/_docs/phonetoweb.md

 ---
 title: Phone to Web Order Submissions
-subtitle: Overview of how to submit orders orginating from a call center environment.
+subtitle: This page provides an overview of how to submit orders orginating from a call center environment.
 tags: [integration, phone, call center, setup, data collector]
 author:
 ---